DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 All creatures that oppose Strahd, including the players, then gain the effects of the ***Beacon of Protection*** described in <span class="citation">Lighting the Beacon (p.
 142)</span>.

 ***Milestone.*** Returning Argynvost’s skull to his crypt completes a story milestone.
 When the players light Argynvost’s beacon, award each player 3,000 XP.
-This will bring the players to level 8.
+(This should bring the players to 8th level.)
 # Q7.
 Return to the Werewolf Den

 > [!abstract]+ **Fighting Kiril**